 It is possible to specify to the DOS that after every write operation performed, an attempt be made to verify the written data against the data in RAM.
 This modification will result in slower operation, and most users should find that it is not needed.
-To make the modification, go through the procedure outlined above for creating a version of the DOS, and change the RWCHK byte (see appendix) from 0 to 1.
+To make the modification, load a copy of the DOS into high RAM, change the RWCHK byte from 0 to 1 (see Appendix 1), then write the updated copy of the DOS to diskette.